gabrielDonnantuoni/gabrielDonnantuoni/README.md

 ## About me

 <p align="justify">
 I'm a civil engineer that changed career to software engineering.
-In 2021 I did this transition with <a href="https://www.betrybe.com">Trybe</a> help, it was a great experience that made me grow as a person and as a professional.
-One of the things I like the most is a good challenge and today I'm working at <a href="https://olby.com/">Olby</a>, a great place to work, full of great people and with a inspiring, challenging and healthy environment.
+In 2021 I did this transition with <a href="https://betrybe.com">Trybe</a>'s help, it was a great experience that made me grow as a person and as a professional.
+Since I finished the course at Trybe, I worked one year at <a href="https://olby.com/">Olby</a> as a Backend Engineer using mainly Nest.js, Typescript, GraphQL, MongoDB and microsservice architecture to build the awesome digital platform that supports dev talent and companies to build impactful connections.
+Nowdays, I've came back to Trybe as a Software Developer and I'm working with python, odoo and elixir.
 </p>

 My goal in life is to become an expert problem solver in my area, an inspiring dad and an excelent friend to all people that I love.